code42/code42cli/docs/userguides/bulkcommands.md

 The CSV file can contain more columns than are necessary for the command, however then the header row is **required**.

-If the CSV file contains the *exact* number of columns that are necessary for the command then the header row is **optional**.
+If the CSV file contains the *exact* number of columns that are necessary for the command then the header row is **optional**, but columns are expected to be in the same order as the template.

-To run a bulk method, simple pass the CSV file to the desired command.
+To run a bulk method, simple pass the CSV file path to the desired command.
 For example, you would use to following command to deactivate multiple devices within your organization at once:

 ```bash